kaizer88/assessment_poc/README.md

 * This app allows a user to send messegaes and store them in memoey in a set().
 * You can schedute them buy selecting the datetime and is optional datetime, however you are required to type a message.
-* You can only send a duclicate if you scdheduling the message however it will not be sent.
+* You can only send a duplicates if you are scheduling the message however it will not be sent.